-- Consulting with MTE Evaluation Partners to ensure the progress and the key evaluation questions are covered; - Assuring the draft and final reports are prepared in accordance with the Terms of Reference; - Facilitating the meeting to present the main findings and recommendations of MTE and discussion of the proposed action plan for implementing the recommendations.
+- Organizing the work and preparing an evaluation plan for the team; - Conducting briefing and debriefing; and facilitating productive working relationships with UNDP, PUNOs, IPs and RPs; - Consulting with MTE Evaluation Partners to ensure the progress and the key evaluation questions are covered; - Conducting of the evaluation data collection, analysis, collating and reporting; - Assuring the draft and final reports are prepared in accordance with the Terms of Reference; - Facilitating the meeting to present the main findings and recommendations of MTE and discussion of the proposed action plan for implementing the recommendations.

 6.2.
-Roles and Responsibilities of the Evaluation Expert
+Responsibilities of the Evaluation Team Leader